wecodemore/wpstarter/docs/02-Environment-Variables.md

 Tools that support such files read them and set values on the environment "on the fly".

-By convention those file are often named `.env`.
+By convention those files are often named `.env`.

 ## PHP and env vars

-In PHP there are two functions: [`getevn`](http://php.net/manual/en/function.getenv.php) and [`putenv`](http://php.net/manual/en/function.getenv.php) that allow to, respectively, read and write env vars on the server in a OS-agnostic way.
+In PHP there are two functions: [`getevn`](http://php.net/manual/en/function.getenv.php) and [`putenv`](http://php.net/manual/en/function.getenv.php) that allow to, respectively, read and write env vars on the server in an OS-agnostic way.

 There's nothing in PHP core that parse env files, but is no surprise that there are different libraries to do that.